TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Again, you should use the abstract syntax for `this` as the name in this rule.

 Finally, you can define a typing rule which uses `type-lookup` to create a task which looks up the type of `this`.
+Note that it is currently not possible to specify this rule in TS.

 #### Method Calls